 9. Gum's the word.

 You can find almost anything in the souvenir shops throughout the resort, but there is an exception: chewing gum.
 To keep the parks and resorts clean, chewing gum isn’t sold anywhere on property.
 So if you need to chew, make sure you bring your own gum.
 And always remember to dispose of it in a trash receptacle.

 10. Once your ticket, always your ticket.

 You overbought the number of days for your park ticket, so the best thing is to give your ticket to a family member or friend, right?
 Wrong.
 Once a guest uses their ticket to enter a park, all subsequent admissions are specific to that person and cannot be transferred to anyone else.
-Guests must do a biometric finger scan the first time they enter the park.
-This allows Disney to keep track of its tickets, and who’s using them.

 11. Leave the selfie sticks at home.

 Want to whip out a selfie stick and catch the perfect shot of yourself zipping down Big Thunder Mountain Railroad?
 Well, you can't.
 The resort bans the use of selfie sticks in any of its theme parks or water parks due to concerns over safety.
 The devices aren't allowed past the security checkpoints, and if you're found with one, you have the option of turning them in to pick up as you exit the park or bringing them back to your car or hotel.